 Printer will not print in Landscape mode

-If your printer still prints in Portrait mode even after setting it to Landscape mode, there are multiple possible reasons for the issue.
-Below are some of the more common reasons.
+If your printer still prints in Portrait mode even after setting it to Landscape mode, it may be experiencing any of the following issues.

 Printer settings overriding program settings

 If you set Landscape mode in a program, the printer settings in Device Manager may be overriding the orientation for printing.
 Try changing the printer's orientation to Landscape mode through the Control Panel if you have not done so already.

 The document or web page you are printing has large images or tables of data that would be cut off on the bottom if printed in Landscape mode.
 The document or web page may be configured to prevent an image or table of data from spanning across multiple pages, forcing it into Portrait mode.

 If it's a document, you can reduce the size of the image or table to fit on a page printed in Landscape mode.